 closed-loop systems are for an open world, however small.

 Hence, the so-called “artificial general intelligence” (AGI) can never be achieved by simply having a system to memorize all existing data and knowledge of the world.
 No knowledge, however much, is truly generalizable.1 Nevertheless, it is the ability to improve one’s existing memory or knowledge and adapt to any new environments that is truly generalizable.
-Hence, truly genuine intelligence is itself generalizable if realized completely and correctly.2 This is precisely the essence of the Cybernetics program laid out by Norbert Wiener in the 1940s that we discussed at the very beginning of this book.
+Hence, truly genuine intelligence is itself generalizable if realized correctly.2 This is precisely the essence of the Cybernetics program laid out by Norbert Wiener in the 1940s that we discussed at the very beginning of this book.

-The principled framework and approach laid out in this book can guide us to discover such new architectures and mechanisms.
+The principled framework and approach laid out in this book can guide us to discover such new optimizing architectures and learning mechanisms.
 These new architectures and mechanisms should enable online continuous learning and should be updatable through highly localized and sparse forward or backward optimization.4

-Table 9.1 summarizes their main characteristics.
+Table 9.1 summarizes their main characteristics:

 | Phylogenetic | Ontogenetic | Societal | Scientific | |